 Table 1: OLS logistic models predicting party vote, with key controls for age, degree, gender, income, region, and religion, and attitudinal preferences.

-We emphasize the following five findings.
+We emphasize the following four findings.
 First, there is a significant sorting occurring on the socio-cultural dimension between the Liberals and the Conservatives.
-In the 1990s moral traditionalism had a marginal but positively related relationship to support for the Liberals, which has since reversed and become significantly negatively related post-2000.
+In the 1990s, moral traditionalism had a marginal but positively related relationship to support for the Liberals, which has since reversed and become significantly negatively related post-2000.
 The Conservative parties have increasingly won over morally traditional voters.
 Similarly, the immigration coefficient sizes have roughly doubled for each party over time (negative for the Liberals and positive for the Conservatives).
-Second, Liberal voters are predominantly mobilized along the second dimension in recent years, as its voters are increasingly socially progressive on moral traditionalism and immigration, in comparison to the economic dimension.Third Third, income has become a much stronger cleavage and it has reversed in direction for the Liberals.
+Second, Liberal voters are predominantly mobilized along the second dimension in recent years, as its voters are increasingly socially progressive on moral traditionalism and immigration, in comparison to the economic dimension.
+Second, income has become a much stronger cleavage and it has reversed in direction for the Liberals.
 In the 1990s income was not a significant predictor for any party but by the 2010s it reaches statistical significance for both the NDP and Conservatives at (p<0.001), and for the Liberals at (p<0.05).
 We can see that lower income individuals are increasingly voting for the NDP, while higher earners are increasingly voting for the Liberals and Conservatives.
-Fourth, education is also becoming a stronger cleavage but only for the Liberals and Conservatives.
+Third, education is also becoming a stronger cleavage but only for the Liberals and Conservatives.
 It exhibits a negative effect in the 2000s but little effect in the 1990s and 2010s.
 Whereas degree holders are significantly more likely to vote Liberal and non-degree holders significantly more likely to vote Conservative.
 Last, greater partisan sorting is occurring over redistribution.
 Liberal voters’ redistributionist preferences remained fairly centrist until the 2010s, where it has now become significant and positively related.
 Meanwhile NDP and Conservative voters demonstrate much stronger and significantly increasing (or decreasing in the latter’s case) commitments to redistribution over time.

-However, these do not clarify whether the increasing educational cleavage that we have documented has any consequences for commitments to the welfare state.
+However, these findings do not clarify whether the increasing educational cleavage that we have documented, has consequences for commitments to the welfare state.
 Following Abou-Chadi and Hix (2021), we fit additional models that include interactions between degree status and a measure of redistribution.
 However, we test a more complex set of models.
 On the one hand, we include controls for second-dimension issues of moral traditionalism and immigration.
 Thus, in contrast to Abou-Chadi and Hix (2021), these interactions between degree and the first and second-dimension issues control for each other.
-Moreover, we pull the left block apart to test whether both components are attracting educated leftists committed to redistribution.
+Moreover, we pull the left bloc apart to test whether both components are attracting educated leftists committed to redistribution.
 Lastly, we also fit models by decade to test whether there are changes in the way that degree status interacts with preferences in relation to vote choice.
 To simplify the findings, the interaction coefficients are visualized in Figure 5.